hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/01_alignment.md

 ```
 #### Creating index for BAM file

-Now that we have a sorted BAM file that has duplicates marked, let's create an index for it so we can eventually visualize our data in IGV.
+Now that we have a sorted BAM file that has duplicates marked, we would like to visualize our aligned reads in IGV.
+To do this, we need an index for our BAM file.
 As we have done in previous sessions, we will use *Samtools* to create the index:

 ```
 samtools index na12878_sorted_marked.bam